joarvevle/joarvevle.github.io/README.md

 > File - New File - R Script
 and call it **zzz.R**

 The final step will add your custom fonts.
 This is done through the package showtext and sysfonts.
+Add the following text to zzz.R

 ```
 .onLoad <- function(libname, pkgname) {